Photo Credit Ralph Daily

 How to Prepare the Absolute Best Veal Marsala

-I wanted to know how to make the best veal Marsala, so I asked Ricco for his recipe and to give me everything he could think of to make this the best veal Marsala recipe ever.
+I wanted to know how to make the best veal Marsala, so I asked Ricco for his recipe and asked him to give me everything he could think of to make this the best veal Marsala recipe ever.
+I questioned why he did something this way and why others were that way.
+The final result is filled with many details that only a real foodie would enjoy.

 For those who want the recipe without all the detailed explanations, I've included it below.
 But if you want to know why Chef Ricco cooks the mushrooms separately from the rest of the dish, you'll want to check out the other parts of the story.

+I'll discuss different ingredients like salted or unsalted butter, what type of veal, and why demi-glace.
 Ricco and I discussed cooking equipment, including what kind of pan to use and what size.
-In addition, we discussed cooking techniques and adjustments to make while preparing this dish.
+We also discussed cooking techniques and adjustments to make while preparing this dish.

 📖 Recipe